-Future projects include securing the protection of a section of remnant prairie along the trail, restoring the prairie areas, creating a nature trail and playground and developing of a related interpretive program.
+Future projects include securing the protection for two pieces of remnant prairie along the trail, restoring the prairie areas, creating a nature trail and playground and developing of a related interpretive program.

 Additionally, the Headingley Grand Trunk Trail Association continues to work with other transportation advocates to develop a safe link to the Winnipeg trail network across the Perimeter Highway.

-Refer to our blog, Facebook Page and Twitter Page to stay connected to us, for current Bridge updates and all things trail related.
+Refer to our Facebook, Instagram and Twitter Pages to stay connected and hear about all things trail related.